Applying for licensure in British Columbia?

-BCCNM is not currently accepting applications for multijurisdictional registration.
-If you provide virtual or in-person care to British Columbians, you must hold practising registration with BCCNM.
+BCCNM is not currently accepting applications for multijurisdictional licensure.
+If you provide virtual or in-person care to British Columbians, you must hold practising licensure with BCCNM.

 Learn how to apply.